Buyer’s responsibility when making exempt purchases

 - You buy an item in a state that doesn’t have sales tax, then bring the item to Idaho

 - You change how you use an exempt item (See If you change the primary use of an item.)

-Learn more about use tax on our Sales/Use Tax page.
+Learn more about use tax on our Sales and Use Taxes section.